 The expertise and knowledge of each executive officer is important to the success of the Company.
 Although the substantial stock ownership by the Florsheim family gives them additional incentives to help the Company succeed, the Company believes that a fair and competitive executive compensation program is essential to attract and retain other key executives and is in the Company's long-term best interests.
 A key objective of the Company's executive compensation program is to provide a fair and competitive compensation package to each of its executive officers without encouraging unnecessary risk-taking.
-Historically, the Company's finance department has provided a comparative analysis of executive officer compensation practices both to other shoe companies and to other Wisconsin area companies of similar size.
-Outside consultants have been used sparingly or not at all.
-In addition, the Committee considers the results of advisory "say-on-pay" vote was held, the Company's shareholders voted to approve, by a significant margin, the compensation of the Company's executive officers.
-The Company currently holds an advisory "say on pay" vote every three years.
+The Committee may, in its sole discretion, retain or obtain the advice of compensation consultants, legal counsel or other advisers as it deems appropriate in connection with determining the compensation of its executive officers.
+Historically, outside consultants have been used sparingly or not at all.
+In addition, the Committee considers the results of advisory "say-on-pay" shareholder votes when making compensation decisions.
+At the 2017 annual meeting, when the latest advisory "say-on-pay" vote was held, the Company's shareholders voted to approve, by a significant margin, the compensation of the Company's executive officers.
+The Committee considered the result of this vote as support for its executive compensation system.
+The Company currently holds an advisory "say-on-pay" vote every three years.
+Accordingly, the next vote will occur at the 2020 annual meeting.